falon/RBL/README.md

 ![screenshot](doc/RBL.JPG)
 ## Abstract
-A complete tool to create and manage a time expiring lists of IP, networks, usernames and email address.
+A complete tool to create and manage a time expiring lists of IPs, networks, usernames and email addresses.
 All the active members can be exported into RBLDNS zone format.
 The lists are stored into MySQL server, which can be accessed by Postfix for any policy enforcements.
 A Splunk alert interface allow an authomated listing mechanism to block SPAM source.
 Spam or ham mailboxes can be queried to list source ips.
-A Postfix miltertable can be configured with your milter configurations.
+A Postfix miltertable can be configured.
 Every member in list can be active (really listed), or inactive (time expired, or deactivated by administrative task).

 ## Requisite